 No annual fees

 When looking at the pros and cons of debit cards, a lack of annual fees can be a major plus.
 Unlike credit cards, debit card users aren’t required to pay annual charges or maintenance fees.
 Many financial institutions, including Texas Tech Credit Union, even give users debit cards with additional perks, such as cashback for spending up to a certain amount.
-Debit cards also give customers convenient access to cash from ATMs that are affiliated with their banks, but many will also reimburse charges incurred from non-affiliated ATM usage.
-Texas Tech Credit Union offers out-of-network ATM reimbursement fees of up to $25* nationwide.
+Debit cards also members convenient access to cash from ATMs that are affiliated with their financial institutions, but many will also reimburse charges incurred from non-affiliated ATM usage.

 Easy to get

 Someone with a short or poor credit history may have difficulty obtaining a credit card because they often require a well-established credit history or high credit score.
 But debit cards may be given to anyone with a checking account, so having poor or no credit can’t prevent someone from obtaining a debit card.

 Cons of debit cards